Deland-Labs/fungible-token-standard/README.md

   // Allows spender to withdraw from your account multiple times, up to the value amount.
 If this function is called again it overwrites the current allowance with value.
-  // If calldata is not empty, approveAndCall will be executed. approve : (fromSubAccount: opt vec nat8, spender: text, value: nat, calldata: opt CallData) -> (ApproveResult);
+  // If calldata is not empty, approveAndCall will be executed.
+  approve: (fromSubAccount: opt vec nat8, spender: text, value: nat, calldata: opt CallData) -> (ApproveResult);

   // Transfers value amount of tokens from [address from] to [address to].
   // The transferFrom method is used for a withdraw workflow, allowing canister
-  // to transfer tokens on your behalf. transferFrom:(spenderSubAccount: opt vec nat8, from: text, to: text,value: nat) ->(TransferResult);
+  // to transfer tokens on your behalf.
+  transferFrom: (spenderSubAccount: opt vec nat8, from: text, to: text,value: nat) ->(TransferResult);

   // Transfers value amount of tokens to Receiver, and will call the
   // receiver's Notify hood function if exist.